Emilioeth/Emilioeth/README.md

  ##
 </br>
 </br>
-<div align=center> <strong> Im a 20 Year Old Full Stack Developer, Audio Engineer and Blockchain Enthusiast. </br> Mainly focused on Web3.0 and the Digitalization of businesses, but open to anything, I have </br> experience building fully interactive websites as well as full fledged apps, from a clean and polished </br>  front end to a fast and efficient back end. learn more about me, like what languages I </br> have experience with and how to contact me down below! </srong> </div>
+<div align=center> <strong> Im a 20 Year Old Full Stack Developer, Audio Engineer and Blockchain Developer. </br> Mainly focused on Web3.0 and the Digitalization of businesses, but open to anything, I have </br> experience building fully interactive websites as well as full fledged apps, from a clean and polished </br>  front end to a fast and efficient back end. learn more about me, like what languages I </br> have experience with and how to contact me down below! </srong> </div>
 </br>
 </br>
 </br>